Rifushigi/zta-poc/ARCHITECTURE_DEEP_DIVE.md

 ## 1. Executive Summary

-This Zero Trust Architecture PoC demonstrates a comprehensive implementation of modern security principles in a hybrid cloud environment.
+This Zero Trust Architecture demonstrates a comprehensive implementation of modern security principles in a hybrid cloud environment.
 The system enforces strict identity verification, continuous policy evaluation, and comprehensive monitoring across all components.
 The architecture is designed to eliminate implicit trust and provide granular, context-aware access control while maintaining operational efficiency and observability.

 The implementation showcases how traditional perimeter-based security can be replaced with identity-centric, policy-driven security that adapts to modern distributed computing environments.
 Each component is designed with security as a first principle, ensuring that trust is never assumed and always verified.